grip-on-software/monetdb-import/Database_structure.md

 [Javadoc](http://www.jenkins.example:8080/job/build-monetdb-import/job/master/Javadoc/)
 of the importer, especially the dao package.

+Development of new schemas on branches of the monetdb-import repository may also create a development subpage for validation of the schema changes in comparison to the documentation.
+The subpage should be merged into this page when the branch is merged.

 ## Special field types

 The following types are aliases for an actual MonetDB type